Virginia Society for Human Life: Mission statement

 "Virginia Society for Human Life, Inc., is a voluntary and non-denominational organization united in the belief that the human being in his innate dignity and worth should be safeguarded by law at every stage of biological development.
 Through education and legislative activity, the Society's purpose is to promote measures which will insure protection for all innocent human life."

 VSHL PAC

-VSHL PAC provides support to anti-abortion candidates for public office, especially for U.S. Congress, the Virginia General Assembly, and statewide offices.
+VSHL PAC provides support to pro-life candidates for public office, especially for U.S. Congress, the Virginia General Assembly, and statewide offices.
 The VSHL endorsed Fred Thompson for president in 2007.
 They also endorsed Gov. Bob McDonnell, Lt.
 Gov. Bill Bolling, and Attorney General Ken Cuccinelli in the 2009 elections, as well as 61 candidates for the Virginia House of Delegates.
 VSHL PAC started in 1990 and has spent about $100,000 on federal elections since then.
 In the 2011 state elections, 11 of VSHL's endorsed state Senate candidates and 21 endorsed House of Delegates candidates were elected.